dojo/app/README.md

 If the `stateFrom` option is not used, but a default action store is provided, that default action store will be passed to the factory.

+Use the `state` property to define an initial state that is added to the actions's store before the action is created, if any.
+This will be done lazily once the action is needed.
+The store is assumed to reject the initial state if it already contains state for the action.
+This error will be ignored and the action will be created with whatever state was already in the store.

 #### Store definitions

 If you use `factory` in your store definition you can use the `options` property to specify an object that is passed when the factory is called.